 NFTs explained: Everything your business needs to know

 NFTs are the latest blockchain-based phenomenon.
-2021 was the year non-fungible tokens burst into the mainstream, with NFTs selling for millions of dollars and everyone from Tom Brady to Jay-Z to Visa getting involved in the NFT market.
+Non-fungible tokens burst into the mainstream in 2021, with NFTs selling for millions of dollars and everyone from Tom Brady to Jay-Z to Visa getting involved in the NFT market.
 But what are NFTs?
 Why are they so valuable?
-And what do you need to know before rolling out NFT sales?
+And how can your business use NFTs to drive sales and boost brand engagement?

 What are NFTs?